Yes, Federal Energy Tax Credits are back – you heard right!

 - You get 10% of qualified expenses, but dollar limits per product apply; click for more information on specific products.

 How do you get the credit?
-We recommend that you check with a tax adviser or the IRS regarding your personal eligibility.
+We recommend that you check with a tax advisor or the IRS regarding your personal eligibility.
 You should retain documentation to establish that your equipment meets the guidelines required and that your purchase was made during the tax year you are filing for.
 Homeowners should save all available documentation, such as purchase receipts, ENERGY STAR labels, and manufacturers’ certification statements.

 No, the government is not requiring you to buy a 90% high efficiency furnace – you heard wrong!